To Love or Not to Love?

 Learn lessons from the experience.

 It’s not if difficult things will happen to us.
 It is inevitable that they will.
 The question is can we learn from the experience?
 If we don’t learn, we will keep doing the same thing over and over again and getting the same response.
 So during this time of hurt, you might want to ask yourself some meaningful questions about your broken relationship.
-For example:
+For example, did your relationship include these important things from both you and your partner:

 Answers to these and other questions can help you be a much deeper person, better equipped for your next relationship.